Portevent/Brume-Website/content/doc/MagicEngine/Entity/EntityAI/IntentAI.md

 ---
 title: IntentAI
-slug: IntentAI
+path: /MagicEngine/Entity/EntityAI
 alias:
-- Intent A I
+- IntentAI
 tag:
 - class
 ---
-An IntentAI is an AI that express Intent to do specific action\
-An Intent is made of :\
+An IntentAI is an AI that express Intent to do specific action An Intent is made of :
-- a Spell to cast\
+- a Spell to cast
 - a list of Coordinate to indicate potential targets